 If your employer believes that a medical condition is making it unsafe for you to do your job, they may order a fitness-for-duty exam.
 These exams are designed for the person being examined, so they’re usually different for everyone.
 The goal is to make sure that you can do your job safely.

 Some jobs require you to be more physically active than others.
-For these jobs, it’s common for an employer to request that you get a pre-placement exam before you start work.
-Pre-placement exams are performed after a company has made you an offer.
+For these jobs, it’s common for an employer to request that you get a pre-employment exam before you start work.
+Pre-employment exams are performed after a company has made you an offer.
 Like a drug test, it’s one of the final steps in a hiring process.

 Return to Work Exams